hebamuh68/57357-R-programming-for-Researchers/Codes/Day2/README.md

 ## 2. **MAR (Missing at Random)**

-- **Definition**: Data is missing at random (MAR) when the probability of missing data depends on the observed data, but not on the unobserved data.
-In other words, the missingness can be explained by other variables in the dataset that are observed.
+- **Definition**: Data is MAR when the missingness is related to the observed data but not the missing values themselves.

-- **Example**: In a survey about income, the data might be missing for individuals who are less likely to answer income-related questions.
-If missingness is related to observed variables (e.g., people in a certain income group are more likely to omit their income), then it's MAR.
+- **Example**: Suppose the data for the "motor_score" is missing more frequently for younger patients.
+The missingness is related to the observed "age" but not to the motor score itself.

 - **Implication**: If data is MAR, more advanced techniques like imputation (e.g., replacing missing values based on other observed data) are used.
 You could use methods such as multiple imputation or maximum likelihood estimation to handle the missing data appropriately.